 What is Car Compounding?

 Car compounds can renew your car’s surface by fixing paint damage.
 They contain tiny abrasive particles that smooth out the coating.
 That being said, different types of car compounds, such as rubbing and polishing, do have some variations in application or usage.
+Let's see everything about What is a rubbing compound?
+And the difference between compounding vs polishing.

 What’s the Difference Between Rubbing and Polishing Compound?